top of page

 What does EMDR therapy look like?

 Your therapist will spend a few sessions asking questions about your experience with trauma and gaining a general understanding of which memories/thoughts would be best to target.
 This is not a deep, triggering understanding – just a starting point.
 Your therapist will also work with you on managing your expectations about your experiences in EMDR therapy.
-She will empower you with tools to manage traumatic memories or sensations.
+She or he will empower you with tools to manage traumatic memories or sensations.

-When you are ready, she will ask you to think of the target memory and the way it makes you feel about yourself while she guides you to move your eyes back and forth for a few seconds (this can happen in person or online).
-Then she will ask for a brief description of what you are noticing and repeats the eye movements.
+When you are ready, she or he will ask you to think of the target memory and the way it makes you feel about yourself while they guide you to move your eyes back and forth for a few seconds (this can happen in person or online).
+Then they will ask for a brief description of what you are noticing and repeats the eye movements.
 This process continues while the therapist monitors your reactions for signs that the memory is moving to a more adaptive place in your brain.
 The therapist also monitors your ability to deal with the experiences coming up and makes modifications to help you feel safe.
 The focus on eye movements while thinking of the memory helps keep the memory from showing up too intensely; it keeps your brain aware that you are in the present moment, not in the memory’s moment.

 Reprocessing happens with past memories, present triggers, and anticipated future triggers.
 No matter where the reprocessing ends up in your session, your therapist will work with you to find a place of closure until the next session and a way to manage any sensations that could come up between sessions.